ros2/design/articles/ros2_nodl.md

 - **name**: The name of the service.
 - **type**: The type of the service.
 Valid values are any ROS service types.
-- **server**: Whether or not the node provides a server for the service.
-Valid values are "true" or "false".
-Defaults to "false".
-- **client**: Whether or not the node provides a client for the service.
+- **role**: The type of communication the node performs with this service.
-Valid values are "true" or "false".
-Defaults to "false".
+Valid values are "server", "client", or "both".

 #### `topic`